Technology & Engineering, Marketplaces March 31, 2021

 “B2B marketplaces are still very much in their infancy, and there are a lot of opportunities for advancement through tech innovation and customer activation,” Whiteside commented.
 “The evolution of B2B marketplaces will more be more focused, offering less commoditised, more unique goods or services sourced for a particular industry.
 These marketplaces will have more complex workflows and may be tougher to set up as opposed to traditional marketplaces due to their inherent complexity though, for this reason, they will also be more defensible.”

 Opportunities for marketplace creation

-The demand for niche B2B marketplaces keeps growing, providing fertile ground for marketplace giants to specialize in verticals, industry leaders to create multi-vendor e-commerce platforms or venture capital-funded digital native start-ups to swoop in.
+The demand for niche B2B marketplaces keeps growing, providing fertile ground for marketplace giants to specialise in verticals, industry leaders to create multi-vendor e-commerce platforms, or venture capital-funded digital native start-ups to swoop in.
 The more sector-specific and tightly seller-focused emergent marketplaces are, the more targeted traffic they’re likely to generate and successful they’ll become.

 According to Whiteside: “If you’re already a leading manufacturer or distributor in a particular area such as bus parts or chemical components, launching a vertical-specific marketplace is a logical next step to reaffirm your market position, open up new revenue streams and attract serious buyers.
 Having a well-established company domain will boost the launch, while your industry knowledge will ensure satisfaction and longevity; simplifying the buyer journey and creating new sales opportunities for sellers tailored to the unique needs of their sector.”